jasmeetkaur9/jasmeetkaur9.github.io/content/blog/mentalnotes/index.md

 This discussion is motivated by works that focus on data invariant to task-relevant information ([27], [22], [18], [12], etc.).
-This discussion highlights the type of underlying structure that exists in the data, what are the ways to learn about this structure, and how to adapt these insights to solve downstream tasks with minimal intervention.
-The aim is to give an integrated understanding of these works while providing insights that pave the way for future research.
+This discussion highlights the type of underlying structure that exists in the data, what are the ways to learn this structure, and how to adapt these insights to solve downstream tasks with minimal intervention.

 Prevailing practices demonstrate that the availability of large data has made its use and scientific consideration inevitable.
 But not all data